-A complete course list can be found on the Tufts University School of Medicine’s DVM/MPH Courses page.
+A complete course list can be found on the Tufts School of Medicine Public Health Degree Requirements page.

 In addition, students participate in an eight-week summer field experience during the summer between their first and second years, and an in-depth practicum in public health, Applied Learning Experience.

 The DVM/Master of Public Health program is designed to prepare veterinary students for a career in public health, or to better apply the principles of epidemiology and public health to more traditional forms of practice or research.